Murder of Russel Timoshenko: New gun laws for New York City

 The complications regarding the illegal firearms used in Timoshenko's murder inspired new laws passed in New York City, which authorized new penalties, touted as "part of the toughest illegal gun possession law in the country."
 A public awareness campaign, named "GUNS=PRISON", featured posters calling attention to the 3 ½ year prison sentence given to anyone caught carrying an illegal loaded handgun in New York.
 At a press conference, Mayor Bloomberg stated, "Police Officer Russell Timoshenko was just the latest victim killed by a gunman firing at close range.
 If the prospect of three and a half years in jail deters just one would-be killer from carrying a gun and taking the life of another police officer in another deadly confrontation, then the law and the efforts to publicize it are well worth it."
 NFL player Plaxico Burress was charged with this new law due to an incident that occurred inside of a New York City nightclub.
-On August 20, 2009, Burress plead guilty to a gun possession charge and agreed to a two-year prison sentence.
+On August 20, 2009, Burress pleaded guilty to a gun possession charge and agreed to a two-year prison sentence.